krotik/ecal/README.md

 Features
 --------
-- Simple intuitive syntax
+- Simple intuitive syntax.
-- Minimalistic base language (by default only writing to a log is supported)
+- Minimalistic base language (by default only writing to a log is supported).
-- Language can be easily extended either by auto generating bridge adapters to Go functions or by adding custom function into the stdlib
+- Language can be easily extended either by auto generating bridge adapters to Go functions or by adding custom function into the standard library (stdlib).
 - External events can be easily pushed into the interpreter and scripts written in ECAL can react to these events.
 - Simple but powerful concurrent event-based processing supporting priorities and scoping for control flow.
 - Handling event rules can match on event state and rules can suppress each other.